-At Maimonides, we are dedicated to improving the quality and delivery of the health care we provide.
-We measure quality not only with respect to clinical outcomes (i.e. mortality and infection rates, safety), but also in how our patients rate their experience – staff interaction, communication and cleanliness.
+Maimonides is dedicated to improving the quality and delivery of the health care we provide.
+We measure quality not only with respect to clinical outcomes (i.e. mortality and infection rates, safety), but also in how our patients rate their experience — staff interaction, communication, and cleanliness.

-Below we have presented Maimonides rankings in a language that you can understand, and invite questions if you do not.
-We have highlighted the improvements made and underway, and have included links to well known, respected organizations and information sources that may provide verification and more in-depth details should you wish to learn more.
+Below we have presented Maimonides' rankings.
+We have highlighted the improvements already made and those underway.
+We have also included links to well-known and respected organizations and information sources that may provide verification and more in-depth information should you wish to learn more.

 Overall Performance Improvement Principles:

 In order to improve care, we use a systematic and scientific approach to continuously analyze processes of care and clinical outcomes.
 When we identify an opportunity for improvement we form a team to examine the process.
 The team works toward clarifying the variations in the process and determines a course of corrective action.
 Once the plan is implemented, we review the data to determine the effectiveness of our intervention.

 Core Measures are indicators that show, in a percentage or as a rate, how often a health care provider gives the recommended care for pneumonia, heart attack, congestive heart failure, and surgical care.
 The recommendations are based upon scientific evidence about treatments that are known to give the best results.
 These results are called "standards of care".
 The goal for all medical facilities is to provide these core measures to 100% of eligible/appropriate patients.
 (Each Maimonides graph is a composite of the "standards of care" within a treatment area.
 The composite represents the number of times a hospital performed the appropriate action across all measures for a condition, divided by the number of opportunities the hospital had to provide appropriate care for that condition. )

 Pneumonia: More Information >